 The arbitral tribunal is entitled to rule on its own jurisdiction, including objections regarding the existence or validity of the arbitration agreement.
 If the arbitral tribunal establishes that it lacks jurisdiction, it suspends (terminates) arbitral proceedings through an arbitration resolution.
-If the tribunal concludes that it does have jurisdiction, it either issues a separate arbitral resolution to this effect or continues with the proceedings and the decision on jurisdiction then forms part of the final award.
+If the tribunal concludes that it does have jurisdiction, it either issues a separate arbitral order to this effect or, unless the parties agree otherwise, continues with the proceedings and the decision on jurisdiction then forms part of the final award.
 In the former case, the party that challenged the tribunal's jurisdiction may request the court, within 30 days of delivery of the resolution, to decide on the challenge.
 Notwithstanding the ongoing review by the court, the arbitral tribunal may continue the proceedings, decide and issue the award.
 A decision by the court on the challenge is final and may not be appealed.

 Time limits for raising objections vary.
 In particular, a challenge concerning validity or existence of the arbitration agreement must be filed no later than, or together with, the challenging party's first act in the merits of the case.
-A challenge that the subject matter of a dispute is not arbitrable under Slovakian law may be filed until the end of the hearing (if there is no hearing, until the issuance of award).
+A challenge that the subject matter of a dispute is not arbitrable under Slovak law or that the dispute must be determined under the Act on Consumer Arbitration may be filed until the end of the hearing (if there is no hearing, until the issuance of award).
 A challenge that the dispute goes beyond the tribunal's jurisdiction must be filed as soon as the challenging party, in the course of the proceedings, becomes aware of such fact.

 We note, however, that it is possible, in as late a stage as the enforcement proceedings, to object to the arbitrability of the subject matter or existence of the arbitration agreement to avoid enforcement.
-In a very recent decision, the Supreme Court concluded that if an arbitral tribunal makes an award, despite no arbitration agreement having been concluded, the court supervising the enforcement proceedings must not authorise enforcement.
+The Supreme Court concluded that if an arbitral tribunal makes an award, despite no arbitration agreement having been concluded, the court supervising the enforcement proceedings must not authorise enforcement.
 The fact that the obliged party failed to challenge the tribunal's jurisdiction or subsequently failed to file a motion for setting aside the award was not found relevant.
+However, the 2014 Amendment is expected to limit the consequences of this decision as it assumes that an arbitration clause was concluded in writing if the respondent fails to challenge the tribunal's jurisdiction in its statement of defence submitted to the tribunal.